-Is It Worth Installing a Borehole?
+Is It Worth Installing A Borehole?

 Contaminated water and lack of water supply are just a couple of issues you may experience when you get your water from a mains source.
-The mains water supply is basically wastewater that goes through a cleaning process and then redistributed to people all over the country.
+The mains water supply is basically wastewater that goes through a cleaning process and is then redistributed to people all over the country.

 Boreholes, on the other hand, work as a private water supply, the water is extracted straight from the ground ensuring it is not contaminated and if there are any issues with the water supply, you are able to fix it right away without being left for days without water.

 This post goes over whether switching to a private supply of water with a borehole is worth it.